 The People and Customer Group is responsible for: customer contact, customer engagement, health and safety, and human resources.

-The General Manager is Donna Hickey
+The Group Manager is Donna Hickey

 The Corporate Services Group is responsible for: finance, information and communications technology, legal, procurement and asset management, programme management office, and water supply

-The General Manager is Sue McLean
+The Group Manager is Sue McLean

 Te Hunga Whiriwhiri